SheaButta/MechaCar_Statistical_Analysis/README.md

 The data visualizatoin for the "individual lots" below indicates their is no statisical difference between the manufacturing lots mean and the population mean of 1500 PSI.
 The data visualization below for **Lot1** indicates the p-value is "**1**" and the sample mean is 1500.
 This data clearly shows the p-value is above the assumed significance level of 0.05.
 There is **not sufficient evidence to reject the null hypothesis** of a statistical difference.

 	![](https://github.com/SheaButta/MechaCar_Statistical_Analysis/blob/main/Images/t_test_Lot1.PNG)

 The data visualization below for **Lot2** indicates the p-value is "**0.6072**" and the sample mean is 1500.2.
 This data clearly shows the p-value is above the assumed significance level of 0.05.
 There is **not sufficient evidence to reject the null hypothesis** of a statistical difference.

 	![](https://github.com/SheaButta/MechaCar_Statistical_Analysis/blob/main/Images/t_test_Lot2.PNG)

 The data visualization below for **Lot3** indicates the p-value is "**0.04**" and a sample mean 1496.14.
 This data shows the p-value is **below** the assumed significance level of 0.05.
 There is **sufficient evidence to reject the null hypothesis** of a statistical difference.
 This may be something for MechaCar to look and this company is operating accordingly.

 	![](https://github.com/SheaButta/MechaCar_Statistical_Analysis/blob/main/Images/t_test_Lot3.PNG)

+## Study Design: MechaCar vs Competition

+The final analysis includes producing a study design to quantify MechaCar performance compared to their copetition.
+This study design will focus on what influences a consumer to purchase a MechaCar.
+There are three (3) variables I would say would influence a MechaCar consumer which are, mpg, horse power and safety.
+To help quantify how MechaCar's performance against the competition, the below items will help with the statistical analysis;

+- **Metrics to test**: These metrics to test include; mpg, horse power and safety.
+- **Null hypotheis**: MechaCar outperforms its' competiors.
+- **Statistical Test**: A t_est will be used to help determine how MechaCar performs against it's competition with respect to the above metrics.
+- **Data**: A dataset of numerical/continuous data.